 Today, Toyota has carved out a large share of the global automobile market by selling affordable, fuel-efficient trucks, cars, and SUVs.
 It is also the second most profitable company in Japan, coming in just behind fellow Japanese car manufacturer Mitsubishi.
 What role, though, did Toyota’s logo play in the company’s success, and how did it come about?

 The first logo for Toyota came about as the result of a public competition.
 It was also during this competition that the name “Toyota” was suggested to replace the name “Toyoda”.
-The company went with the results of competition, changing their name to Toyota and choosing a blue and red, diamond shaped emblem as the company’s very first logo.
+The company went with the results of the competition, changing its name to Toyota and choosing a blue and red, diamond-shaped emblem as the company’s very first logo.

-This logo served the company until 1989, when Toyota unveiled a new logo in order to commemorate the 50th anniversary of the company.
+This logo served the company until 1989 when Toyota unveiled a new logo to commemorate the 50th anniversary of the company.
 This new logo featured three separate ovals combined together and is the logo still used by the company to this day.
-According to Toyota, designers spent five years developing the new logo in order to ensure that the design would be well-accepted in all of the company’s many international markets.
+According to Toyota, designers spent five years developing the new logo to ensure that the design would be well-accepted in all of the company’s many international markets.

 Toyota debuted the new logo on their luxury vehicle, the Celsior, in October of 1989.
-Shortly thereafter, the new logo was found on every Toyota vehicle in production.
+Shortly after that, the new logo was found on every Toyota vehicle in production.

 Design Elements of the Toyota Logo